 Feedback from your kid is important because you will know if he or she showing signs of burnout, overtraining, or just need a longer recovery time.

-9. Listening to kid’s choice not to play soccer
+9. Listening to a kid’s choice not to play soccer

 Survey question: Listening – if my child preferred not to play soccer, I would not push him/her to sign up again.